Here Come the Littles

-Here Come the Littles is a 1985 animated fantasy film produced in France by DIC Enterprises, Inc. and distributed by Atlantic Releasing.
+Here Come the Littles is a 1985 animated fantasy film produced by DIC Audiovisuel and distributed by Atlantic Releasing.
 It was directed by Bernard Deyriès and adapted by Woody Kling from John Peterson's series of books, The Littles, and also based on the ABC television show of the same name.

 Here Come the Littles follows a boy named Henry Bigg as he meets a family of miniature people that lives in his home.
 While his abusive uncle Augustus plans to build a shopping center at the site of his home, Henry teams up with the Littles to prevent this scheme.

 Here Come the Littles was screened at weekend matinees during its original U.S. release, and made over US$6.5 million.
 It was not a critical success; reviewers found fault with the story and animation style.
 The film was released on VHS in late 1985, and on DVD in early 2004.
 Another Littles film, Liberty and the Littles, premiered on television in late 1986.

 Plot

 Henry Bigg learns that his parents have been lost during an archaeological trip to Africa, although the remains of their aircraft have been found.
 His housekeeper Mrs. Evans says his Uncle Augustus is his next of kin and therefore his legal guardian.
 Meanwhile, Tom and Lucy Little (two of the tiny people inside the walls of Henry's house) snag an apple that Mrs. Evans had left for Henry.
 They repay the boy by finding his lucky rabbit's foot and sneaking it in his suitcase.
 They are carried away to Augustus' house, trapped inside the luggage.
 Another two of the tiny creatures named Grandpa and Dinky soon find them as Grandpa is familiar with Augustus' nature.

-Henry moves to Augustus' residence where Mrs. Evans states that she can't join him because Augustus doesn't need to have a housekeeper.
+Henry moves to Augustus' residence where Mrs. Evans states that she cannot join him because Augustus does not need to have a housekeeper.
 While appearing friendly in the eyes of Mrs. Evans, he drops the routine when Mrs. Evans leaves and starts to treat Henry very cruelly, telling him that he will not have him shedding tears here as Augustus escorts him to his room.

 The Littles see that Augustus treats Henry more like a slave and is planning on replacing his nephew's house with a shopping mall.
 While the creatures try to escape, Henry discovers Grandpa and Dinky, not knowing who—or what—they are.
 Augustus also sees them, but mistaking them for toys, grabs them from Henry and locks them in the desk drawer in his study.
 Here, Dinky and Grandpa discover that Augustus forged the documents in order to become Henry's legal guardian, as well as to steal and redevelop the Biggs' property.